dokester/BayesicFitting/BayesicFitting/documentation/manual.md

 Nested sampling is an idea of David McKay and John Skilling.

-**NestedSampler** needs more information to run.
+**NestedSampler** needs more information to run tahn ordinary **Fitter**s.
 It needs priors for all  its parameters and it needs a likelihood function.
 We start off defining some data.

-    x = [1.0, 2.0, 3.0, 4.0, 5.0]
+    xdata = [1.0, 2.0, 3.0, 4.0, 5.0]
-    y = [0.2, 1.3, 4.5, 1.4, 0.1]
+    ydata = [0.2, 1.3, 4.5, 1.4, 0.1]

 Set up the model with limits on the uniform priors of the parameters.